Associahedra via spines: Spines and flips

 Each dissection~$W$ of~$\ver{P}$ corresponds to a face~$\face(W)$ of the associahedron~$\Asso$, and the inclusion poset of non-empty faces of the associahedron~$\Asso$ is (isomorphic to) the refinement poset of dissections of~$\ver{P}$.
 The next lemma gives the vertex and inequality descriptions of the~face~$\face(W)$.

 \begin{lemma}[ {\cite[Cor.~2.11]{HohlwegLange}}] For any dissection~$W$ of~$\ver{P}$, the corresponding face~$\face(W)$ of the associahedron~$\Asso$ is given by

-where we write~$\delta \vdash W$ to denote an internal diagonal~$\delta$ of~$\ver{P}$ compatible with but not in~$W$, \ie which does not cross or coincide with any diagonal of~$W$.
+where~$\delta \vdash W$ denotes an internal diagonal~$\delta$ of~$\ver{P}$ compatible with~$W$ but not contained in~$W$, \ie which does not cross or coincide with any diagonal of~$W$.
 In the inequality description, each internal diagonal~$\delta \vdash W$ corresponds to a facet of~$\face(W)$. \end{lemma}

 Flips in triangulations are a key ingredient in the original proof of Proposition~\ref{prop:main} and Theorem~\ref{theo:associahedron} in~\cite{HohlwegLange}.
 Similarly, the evolution of spines while performing a flip will play an essential role in the remainder of this paper.
 The following statement extends~\cite[Lem.~2.6]{HohlwegLange} by relating flip directions explicitly to the oriented edges of a spine.
 As a consequence, every edge of the $1$-skeleton of~$\Asso$ gets a canonical orientation which will be used in Section~\ref{subsec:slopeIncreasingFlip}.